 1. Analyze Your Pricing and Payment Cycles

-It’s pretty common for membership sites to offer multiple payment cycles, for example monthly and annual subscriptions.
-To help encourage signups, it’s also smart to create a range of subscriptions with fees to accommodate different budgets and needs:
+It’s pretty common for membership sites to offer multiple payment cycles, for example, monthly and annual subscriptions.
+To encourage signups, it’s also smart to create a range of subscriptions with fees to accommodate different budgets and needs:

-To balance your outgoing and incoming funds, it’s vital you incorporate all of this information into your financial planning.
+To balance your outgoing and incoming funds, you’ve got to consider all of this information into your financial planning.

 Accurate cash flow forecasting will help ensure you have enough money to pay your bills.
 This can mean the difference between growing your business or going bust.